 While at law school, Alan worked as a teaching assistant for the Legal Research and Writing Professors, teaching the first-year law students.
 Alan also volunteered in the school’s Legal Aid Clinic, interned at the Idaho Falls firm of Hopkins Roden Crockett Hansen & Hoopes, and served as a clerk for the Honorable Judge James C. Herndon in Blackfoot, ID.

 Alan began his legal career working at the law firm E.W.
 Pike and Associates, where he worked with legendary Idaho Falls attorney Ted Pike.
-He became a partner in the firm.
+He became a member in the firm.
 In 2009, the name of the firm changed to Pike Herndon Stosich & Johnston, PA.
-In 2016, Alan joined Murray Ziel as a partner.
+In 2016, Alan joined Murray Ziel as a member.

 Alan is a former president of the Eagle Rock Inns of Court and is currently an officer for the 7th Judicial District Bar Association.